Victorian Protected Areas Council

 Connecting Park Managers - Protecting National Parks

-The Victorian Protected Areas Council will engage with government and conservation agencies, Traditional Owner groups, non-government organisations (NGOs) including the Victorian National Parks Association (VNPA), recreation bodies, and the media to promote and advocate for better resourcing, effective management, improved professional capability, and strategic additions to Victoria’s protected areas as promised by the state government.
+The Victorian Protected Areas Council Inc. will engage with government and conservation agencies, Traditional Owner groups, non-government organisations, recreation bodies, and the media to promote the value and importance of protected areas and advocate for better resourcing, effective management, improved professional capability, and strategic additions to Victoria’s protected area estate.

-*A protected area is a clearly defined geographical space recognised, dedicated and managed through legal or other effective means to achieve the long-term conservation of nature with associated ecosystem services and cultural values (International Union for Conservation of Nature 2008).
-In Victoria protected areas on public land include national, state and wilderness parks; marine national parks and sanctuaries; conservation parks; nature conservation, nature and bushland reserves; some natural features reserves; reference and remote & natural areas.
+** A protected area is a clearly defined geographical space recognised, dedicated and managed through legal means to achieve the long-term conservation of nature with associated ecosystem services and cultural values (adapted from International Union for Conservation of Nature 2008).

-By 2030, Victoria’s national parks and conservation reserves, and the important natural and cultural values they protect, are healthy, well resourced and managed, and are widely appreciated and respectfully enjoyed by the community.
+By 2030, Victoria’s national parks and other public land protected areas, and the important natural and heritage values they protect, are healthy, well-resourced and effectively managed, and are widely appreciated and respectfully enjoyed by the community.

 Purpose

-- To advocate for improved effectiveness of protected area management in Victoria.
+- Improved effectiveness of public land protected area management in Victoria; and

-- To support the professional development of current protected area professionals.
+- Support the professional development of current public land protected area professionals; and

-- To provide a forum for former protected area professionals to stay connected and continue contributing to protected area management in Victoria.
+- Provide a forum for former public land protected area professionals to stay connected and continue contributing to protected area management in Victoria.

 Approach

-Connecting: bring together former and retired (and, in future, current) protected area managers as a network to socialise, share skills and professional insights.
+Connecting: Create a network that brings together current, former and retired protected area managers to connect socially, share skills and exchange professional knowledge and experience.

 Membership